-This past Tuesday night, President Obama shared in his State of the Union address how good things are in America, how we’ve rebounded from the recession, and how the economy is growing and thriving again.
+This past Tuesday night, January 20, President Obama shared in his State of the Union address how good things are in America, how we’ve rebounded from the recession, and how the economy is growing and thriving again.
 However, there was no mention in his address or in the Republican response of the ominous DEBT hanging over all of us.
-As of this morning, our national debt is $18,087,620,568,480.53.
-It has continued to increase an average of $2.39 billion per day since September 30, 2012, and your personal share of that debt now exceeds $56,500.00.
+Our national debt is over $18 trillion.
+It has continued to increase an average of $2.38 billion per day since September 30, 2012 and your personal share of that debt now exceeds $56,500

-I like what former Chrysler Chairman, Lee Iacocca said, “Too bad we didn’t listen to Thomas Jefferson.
-He said, ’To preserve our independence, we must not let our rulers load us with perpetual debt’.”
+I like what former Chrysler Chairman Lee Lacocca said, “Too bad we didn’t listen to Thomas Jefferson.
+He said, ‘To preserve our independence, we must not let our rulers load us with perpetual debt.’”

 Every American ought to be concerned with the unsustainable, inexcusable debt our country continues to accumulate.
 Further, we should call upon every leader at every level to stop spending money our nation doesn’t have or we won’t have a future.